bfanselow/Python-Tutorials/Patterns/dependancy_injection.md

  * **Testability**: Testing is easier because you can easily inject mock objects instead of real objects.

- * **Clarity amd maintainability**: Dependency injection helps you reveal the dependencies.
+ * **Clarity**: Dependency injection helps you reveal the dependencies.
 “Explicit is better than implicit”.
 You have all the components and dependencies defined explicitly in a container, providing an overview and control of the application structure.
-It is easier to understand the system and to change it.
+It's simply easier to understand the system.

+ *  **Maintainability and extendability**: All of the above benefits result in a system that is easier to maintain and extend.